 \subsection{Threats to Validity}

-\textbf{Internal Validity.} To ensure a fair comparison among GP, DT, DR, and Ensemble we use the same training and test sets for these approaches across all experiments.
-These sets are created by generating test cases using adaptive random testing~\cite{metaheuristicsbook} and executing them on the SUT to obtain their verdicts.
-This ensures that the generated sets are representative of the underlying input space and the SUT’s behaviour.

-We rigorously subjected DT and DR to hyper-parameter tuning via Bayesian optimization~\cite{bayesian}, and configured GP based on the best practice recommendations from prior studies~\cite{li2024using,gaaloul2021combining,luke2006comparison}.
-To enable DT and DR to generate assertions with the same expressive power as those generated by GP, we performed feature engineering for DT and DR. This ensures that the conditions they learn for our case study systems are comparable in structure and expressive power to those generated by our GP grammar.
-Consistent with prior research on identifying flaky tests~\cite{amini2024evaluating, khatiri2023simulation, khatiri2024simulation}, we re-executed each test ten times in our study to distinguish flaky tests.

-The test sets used to assess test oracle accuracy in RQ2 and RQ3 contain no flaky tests for systems with flakiness rates below 50\%.
-Furthermore, for other systems, we minimized the presence of flaky tests in the test sets by including only those tests that achieved at least 80\% consistent verdicts across their re-executions.
-This approach to building test sets is not biased towards any specific test oracle generation technique.
-Further, since the accuracy of these techniques is assessed using the same test sets, we have not favoured any technique when computing the accuracy variation results for RQ3.
+\textbf{Internal Validity.} The accuracy of the inferred assertions depends on the size and representativeness of the training set.
+To improve representativeness, we used adaptive random testing, which ensures diversity among generated tests~\cite{metaheuristicsbook}.
+Since training data generation is time- and resource-intensive, the size of the training set was determined by the available budget, and we allocated one month for training set generation.
+To ensure a fair comparison among the different approaches, we use identical training sets and identical test sets across all experiments.
+We subjected DT and DR to systematic hyper-parameter tuning via Bayesian optimization~\cite{bayesian}, and configured GP based on the best-practice recommendations from prior studies~\cite{li2024using,gaaloul2021combining,luke2006comparison}.
+To enable DT and DR to generate assertions with the same expressive power as those generated by GP, we performed feature engineering for DT and DR. This ensures that the conditions they learn for our case-study systems are comparable in structure and expressive power to those generated by our GP grammar.
+Consistent with prior research on identifying flaky tests~\cite{amini2024evaluating, khatiri2023simulation, khatiri2024simulation}, we re-executed each test ten times to distinguish flaky ones.
+The test sets used to assess test-validator accuracy in RQ2 and RQ3 contain no flaky tests for systems with flakiness rates below 50\%.
+Furthermore, for other systems, we minimized the presence of flaky tests in the test sets by including only those tests that achieved at least 80\% consistent verdicts across re-executions.
+This approach to building test sets is not biased towards any specific test-validator generation technique.
+Further, since the accuracy of these techniques is assessed using the same test sets, we have not favoured any technique in the experiments for RQ3.